Cheung Chuk Shan College: Facilities

 Different amenities can be found within the eight-storey building of the School.
-There are 26 classrooms, 4 science laboratories, a multimedia learning centre, a computer room, a geography room, a music room, an art room, a home economics room, a needlework room, a library, an assembly hall, an outdoor playground, a gymnasium with a bouldering wall and 2 teaching rooms.
+There are 26 classrooms, 4 science laboratories, a multimedia learning centre, an Inno studio, a geography room, a music room, an art room, a Home economics room, a needlework room, a library, an assembly hall, an outdoor playground, a gymnasium with a bouldering wall and 2 teaching rooms.
 The assembly hall, all classrooms and special rooms are air-conditioned.